-FINAL CLINICAL EXPERIENCE/INTERNSHIP MANDATORY WITHDRAWAL POLICY be eligible for re-entry into the program nor will the candidate be eligible for a recommendation for certification from Avila University to any state department of education.
+FINAL CLINICAL EXPERIENCE/INTERNSHIP MANDATORY WITHDRAWAL POLICY

+A teacher candidate may be removed from the Final Clinical Experience school site based on the recommendation of the school, school district or any of its agents, Avila University supervisor(s), or the Director of Clinical and Field-based Experiences.
+If a teacher candidate is removed from the Final Clinical Experience, the teacher candidate will not be eligible for re-entry into the program nor will the candidate be eligible for a recommendation for certification from Avila University to any state department of education.
 The teacher candidate may not repeat Final Clinical Experience unless there is an extreme and verifiable circumstance, for which documentation is required.
 The final determination of outcome in the event of an extreme and verifiable circumstance will be decided by a panel of Avila School of Education faculty in consultation with the School of Education Dean.